 CHS has a designated team of Complaints Officers (a person or group of people).
-This role is currently divided by our Management Team.
-This team consists of: Finance Director, Head of Repairs and Operations, Head of Housing and Head of Governance,
+This role is currently divided by our Senior Leadership Team.
+This team consists of: Head of Finance, Head of Repairs and Operations, Head of Housing and Head of Governance,